 The Immigration Rules contain a financial requirement to be met by the non-UK resident partner of a person who is either a British citizen, has settled status in the UK or is in the UK with refugee leave or humanitarian protection.

 Unless exempt, you must meet the financial requirement for spouse visas in the form of a minimum income threshold.
 For a partner applying under Appendix FM, without dependent children, the threshold is a gross annual income of at least £18,600.
 This mininum threshold will be increasing from Spring 2024 to £38,700.

 If you are applying with a dependent child, you must prove an additional £3,800 for the first child, together with an increase of £2,400 for each additional child.
 This additional financial requirement for a spouse visa applies where the child is not a British or Irish citizen, does not have pre-settled status or is not permanently settled in the UK.

 - Income from salaried or non-salaried employment of you or your partner.
-If your own income, you would need to be lawfully employed and have the Right to Work in the UK.
+You need to be lawfully employed and have the Right to Work in the UK.

 - Income from self-employment, or income as a director or employee of a specified limited company in the UK, of you or your partner.
 Again you would need to be in the UK with permission to work.